eel3/ppbin/README.md

 Target environments
 -------------------

-Windows, Cygwin, Linux, Mac OS X, FreeBSD.
+Windows, Cygwin, Linux, macOS, FreeBSD.

 ppbin is Python 3.6 script, and so probably works fine on other OS.